pathdata/UNMaSk/README.md

 UNMaSk pipeline consists of processing pipelines for segmentation of ductal carcinoma in situ (DCIS) regions from whole slide images.
-The primary steps are broken down into four modules are as given below.
+The primary steps are broken down into four modules and are as given below.
 1. Tissue Segmentation (HE_tissue_seg)
 2. Cell Detection      (Cell_Detection)
 3. Cell Classification (HE_cell_classification)